diegargon/monnet-core/monnet_gateway/README.md

 stdout_callback=json
 ```

-## Configure Client hosts for allow Ansible
+## Configure Client Hosts to Allow Ansible

 By default, the Ansible SSH user will be 'ansible'.

 Must:

-    * Be a sudo member without need to type a password
+    * Be a sudo member without needing to type a password
     * Have the public SSH key installed

-Example
+Example:

 ```
 apt install sudo